 Yellowstone is open year round.
 In the winter, only the northern road is plowed, and most travel through the park is via snowmobile or snow coach.
 There is also limited lodging.
 Around March, they begin to plow the roads and most venues begin to open up in April.

 We love visiting in June when you can spot a lot of baby animals.
 But any time between May-October is pleasant for a visit to Yellowstone and all amenities are open.

 Many people ask us what to do about lodging when visiting Yellowstone.
 We highly recommend staying in the park.
 It offers easy access to many of the highlights of the park, and it leads to less driving.
 Staying in the park can be expensive, unless you camp, so if this isn’t an option, there are hotels in cities near Yellowstone that offer a more affordable price.
 Our personal preference is to stay in the cabins.
 It feels like camping, but with a solid roof over your head and private bathrooms.
-For more information on lodging in Yellowstone, visit our lodging post.

 We have stayed at every location in Yellowstone, except West Thumb/Grant Village at the southern end of the park.
 Our preference is to stay on the East side of the park because we see more animals over there.
 Canyon, Lake, and Roosevelt all have cabins and lodges, as well as restaurants to make your stay comfortable.

 There are 5 visitor centers in Yellowstone.
 You will find them located at Canyon, Old Faithful, Mammoth, Fishing Bridge, and Grant Village.
 The visitor centers have wonderful displays to help you learn about the park.
 You can also find valuable information about road and trail conditions, as well as geyser eruption times at the Old Faithful Visitor Center.
 We always stop at the Visitor Centers to pick up Junior Ranger programs, too.